top of page

 1. The Trust Problem: Unknown Caregivers, Unvetted Profiles

-This matches what countless families reported of untrained or semi-trained workers sourced informally, with no structured vetting or quality assurance.
+This matches what countless families reported: untrained or semi-trained workers sourced informally, with no structured vetting or quality assurance.

 Even online forums show people across South India struggling to find reliable home care support, often after multiple failed caregivers from agencies.